humanode-network/vortex-experimental-mockups/docs/vortex-simulation-processes.md

   - specialization chamber → must have an accepted proposal in that chamber
   - general chamber → must have an accepted proposal in any chamber

-Note: the chamber list/detail pages are still read-model driven until chambers themselves are normalized.

 #### Target representation (next audit-driven step)

-To match the chamber model more precisely (and remove read-model drift), chambers should be modeled as canonical tables:
+To match the chamber model more precisely, chambers are modeled as canonical tables:

 - `chambers`:
   - `id`, `name`, `multiplierTimes10`, optional `createdAt`, optional `createdBy`